Can Cats Eat Cherries

 Absolutely yes.
 Cats can eat cherry yogurt.
 But this should be done with some restrictions since cats are obligate carnivores.

-Ensure the cherry yogurt is plain and if possible contain probiotics.
+Ensure the cherry yogurt is plain and if possible contains probiotics.
 This is because the digestive system of the cats cannot digest lactose present in the milk cherry yogurt.

-According to veterinarians, pussycats are not supposed to be feed with dairy products since it can make them sick.
+According to veterinarians, pussycats are not supposed to be fed dairy products since it can make them sick.

 However, the probiotic featured in yogurt help to facilitate good digestion in cats and also promote healthy being.